This Fruity Pebbles Banana Bread is two breakfast treats in one bread. Moist banana bread studded with Fruity Pebbles cereal. Don’t even need milk.

 Definitely, I would keep it to that size cereal.

 And I don’t think a really large cereal would work unless you crushed it.

 March has been a blur of vet visits.

 Cardiology appointments for both dogs and humans.

 My husband has a follow up tomorrow.
-We are hoping for good news.

 Which if you are not a long time reader most of you don’t know that I have advanced degrees in astrophysics all due to being inspired by Stephen Hawking.